wavefrontHQ/docs/pages/doc/users_account_managing.md

 ## Examine Groups, Roles, and Permissions

 If you can't perform a certain task, it's possible that you don't have [permissions](permissions_overview.html).
-* Wavefront administrators usually create roles, which are sets of permissions, and assign one or more roles to a group.
+* Wavefront administrators usually [create roles](users_roles.html), which are sets of permissions, and assign one or more roles to a group.
-* Administrators can also assign roles or permissions explicitly to individual users.
+* Administrators can assign roles or permissions explicitly to individual users.

 Permissions are additive:
-* If 2 roles were assigned to a group you belong to, you have the permissions from both roles.
+* If you belong to a group with 2 roles, you get the permissions from both roles.
-* If you belong to 2 groups, you get the permissions associated with the roles assigned to those groups.
+* If you belong to 2 groups, you get the permissions from combined roles.
-* If you have any individual permissions, you get those as well.
+* If permissions or roles were assigned to you explicitly, you get those as well.

-You can check the permissions you have and see which groups you belong to from your account page.
+You can check the permissions you have and see which groups you belong to.
 1. Click the gear icon <i class="fa fa-cog"/> on the task bar and select your username.
 2. Click the **Groups, Roles & Permissions** tab to display the permissions you have and why you have them.
 ![groups and permissions](images/groups_and_permissions.png)

-3. Hover over any group to see the permissions you have from this.
-Permissions are additive.
+3. Hover over any group to see the permissions you have from this group.
+The permissions come from roles assigned to the group.

 **Note:** Even if you have Dashboard or Alert **permission**, it's possible that you can't modify a dashboard or an alert.
 This happens if **access** is restricted explicitly for that dashboard or alert.
 Ask the dashboard or alert creator to share the object with you.

-## Generating an API Token
+## Generate an API Token

 Wavefront allows you to interact with your Wavefront instance using the [Wavefront REST API](wavefront_api.html).
 When you make an API call, you have to pass in a token, which you can generate from your account page.